 Human actions can also cause supply-side shocks.
 Acts of terrorism or human error have, on occasion caused disruption to supply.
-Acts of terrorism have disrupted transport infrastructure and added to costs for the airline industry for example.
+For example, acts of terrorism have disrupted transport infrastructure and added to costs for the airline and tourism industries.